We had to try this watercolor plastic wrap technique out after seeing it on Art Projects for Kids!

 …and one that I really wanted to try myself!

-Basically the idea is to add watercolor paint to paper (generously!) then press scrunched-up plastic wrap over top and leave it to dry.
-What happens is that the watercolors pool under the plastic wrap and especially at the edges, and dry there, creating an interesting textured look.
+Basically, the idea is to add watercolor paint to paper (generously!) and then press scrunched-up plastic wrap over the top and leave it to dry.
+The watercolors pool under the plastic wrap, especially at the edges, and create an interesting textured look when dry.

 - Liquid watercolor paint (or make your own by mixing water with watercolor paint from tubes)